vinser/flibgo/README.md

    In the `docker-compose.yml` file specify the folder like 'books' in which FB2 files and/or zip files with FB2s will be processed and stored.

-   The folder will contain thre subfolderd:
+   The folder will contain three subfolderd:
 ```
 books
   ├─── new   - put new FB2 files and/or zip archives with FB2 files here